Art Behind Bars

 (The role of the arts in breaking the cycle of crime, prison and reoffending)

-Her extraordinary slides of prisoners and their art reveal how the power of creativity can break through negative patterns and conditioning and build the vital self-esteem required for true and lasting rehabilitation
+- Give insights into the real causes of criminal behaviour and demonstrate the power of creativity to break through negative patterns and conditioning and to build up the vital self-esteem and soft skills required for true and lasting rehabilitation

 - Help young people to see how easy it is to be led down the wrong path.

 - And crucially for students emerging into a changed and uncertain world, she offers creative tools and techniques to develop the resilience, creativity and optimism they need to survive and thrive.